xavierfoucrier/proxima-beach/README.md

 8. C17 spawning
 9. And much more! ...

 ## Dependencies
-If you want to open and edit this map, you need to have **some requirements** setted on your machine.
+If you want to open and edit this map, you need to have **some requirements** set on your machine.

 1. CryEngine Editor called `Sandbox 2.0` required
-2. Windows plateform, working fine on `Windows 7`
+2. Windows platform, working fine on `Windows 7`
 3. Good 3D graphic card, tested and built with a `Nvidia GeForce GTX 660 Ti` from EVGA (Signature 2)

 ## Download
-The map is always under construction but you can download a release of the map by choosing the one you want in the [release library](https://github.com/xavierfoucrier/proxima-beach/releases).
+The map is **always under construction**, but you can download a release by choosing the one you want in the [release history](https://github.com/xavierfoucrier/proxima-beach/releases).

-The version's notation is based on `Semantic versioning`, [https://semver.org](https://semver.org).

-## Updates
-You can **track the project** on [Github](https://github.com/xavierfoucrier) and/or **follow me** on [Twitter](https://twitter.com/xavierfoucrier).

 ## License
 The project is developed under the **MIT** license: